AJThePro99/AJThePro99/README.md

 - Check out my now stagnant [Instagram](https://www.instagram.com/aj_thepro99/#)
 - Visit my Blog to get a sight for sore eyes [Half-Byte Dispatch](https://aspirad.hashnode.dev)

+### It doesn't matter how much work it requires, it has to be the definition of *Perfection*

 This Readme is being set up.
 Please wait [...]